sean-smith/pcluster.cloud/content/02-tutorials/05-cloud9.md

 To setup the connection, we need to run a script to install the Cloud9 packages on the HeadNode.

-1. From the Pcluster Manager GUI create a new cluster.
+1. From the ParallelCluster UI create a new cluster.
 Select the **Wizard** option:
 2. On the **HeadNode** configuration tab
     + Expand **Advanced Options** > turn on **Multi-Script Runner** > select **Cloud9**